-The Park Avenue Building (lot 40 Mounts Bay Road) is located on the corner of Park Avenue and Crawley Avenue.
-The site is bound by Mounts Bay Road to the south, is used for a variety of purposes by UWA, and is comprised of a number of buildings.
+The Park Avenue Building (lot 40 Mounts Bay Road) is located on the corner of Park Avenue and Crawley Avenue, with Mounts Bay Road to the south.
+The site has several buildings that UWA uses for a variety of purposes.

 Site access is via Poole Avenue and Park Avenue (off Thomas Street) and via Crawley Avenue (off Mounts Bay Road).

 Built in 1925, the Park Avenue Building was the first permanent building constructed for the University and is listed on the State Register of Heritage Places.

 The site includes the former residence of the UWA Vice-Chancellor and currently accommodates UWA Podiatry Clinic, the WA Heritage Memorial and the Perth Festival team.

 In 2018/19, the University undertook extensive stakeholder and community engagement to inform the 2020 UWA Crawley Campus Masterplan.
 The Masterplan is a high-level 10-year plan that guides how the University should align our physical and digital environments with a vision for greater connectivity, engagement and a vibrant campus experience for our students, staff, and community.

 During this process we identified we had sufficient land available at our Crawley and QEIIMC campuses to integrate and expand our future operations.
 As a result, the University has identified a significant number of assets that require ongoing investment and maintenance but may no longer be suitable for contemporary education needs.

 We aim to consolidate our core activities of education and research within the Crawley and QEIIMC campuses, which have sufficient landholdings to accommodate future needs.